GIVE LIFE App

-Next, I mocked up a streamlined version of the app: trimming all peripheral features that distract from the main goal of the user: donating blood.
-I also beefed up the most used features to give users more fine-tune capability when using the app.
+Next I mocked up a streamlined version of the app: trimming all peripheral features that distract from the main goal of the user: donating blood.
+I beefed up the most used features to allow for more fine-tune capability when using the app.
 Below is my proposed streamlined login, donation event finder, and scheduler flow.

 USABILITY TEST r.2

 I conducted a walk-through usability test with 3 new users, using the above wireframes as a low-fidelity paper prototype.

 People love fine-tuning their search results

 Getting more into the nitty-gritty, I started sketching product specifications that would likely be included in a new app, including menus, profile page, an educational/resources section, and possible features that would address the issue of donation sites being difficult for donors to access (see research findings).
 Partnering with a ride share company such as Lyft for discounted or sponsored rides during blood drives, is one way to lower the barrier to entry for potential donors who otherwise could not make an appointment.